-Victoria Park boardwalk is a 400m, grade 2 hike located in the Victoria Park Nature Reserve, New South Wales.
-The hike should take around 20 mins to complete.
+Victoria Park boardwalk is a 400m, grade 2 hike in Victoria Park Nature Reserve, New South Wales.
+This hike typically takes 20 minutes to complete.

 Transport yourself to the lush world of sub-tropical rainforests on the short Victoria Park boardwalk.
 Discover the giant Morton Bay figs and towering black beans, remnants of the original Big Scrub that covered the Northern Rivers region.
 The path is suitable for prams and wheelchairs and accessible facilities at Victoria Park picnic area, means everyone can enjoy this idyllic spot.